921kiyo/3d-dl/README.md

 # Machine Learnig for Product Recognition at Ocado

 ## Note for the coursework submission
-We excluded .git file in order to meet the CATE submission limit.
+Since .git file was more than 300MB, we excluded it in order to meet the CATE submission limit.
 We can provide the .git file for the assessment purpose if requested.

 ## About the project